Enichh/app-dev/README.md

 ## 👨‍💻 About Me

-- Skilled in **PHP, CSS, SMTP, and Dompdf** for web apps and PDF generation
+- Skilled in **Restful API's, HTML/CSS/Javascript** for web apps and PDF generation
 - Interested in **UI/UX design principles** and creating smooth user experiences
 - Resourceful and persistent when debugging and refining solutions
 - Always experimenting and improving my craft

----

-Got it — I see what you’re aiming for.
-Right now, your **Projects** section is split into two styles: GitHub links with icons, and then plain text Netlify links.
-To make the flow more polished and consistent, you can unify them into a clean, scannable list with short descriptions.
-Here’s a reorganized version:

----

-Perfect — thanks for sharing the full picture!
-Since you’ve got both **GitHub repositories** and **live Netlify projects**, we can make your **Projects** section really shine by organizing everything into two neat groups:
+-

 ---

 ## 💼 My Projects